cade-vs/nightwatch/README.md

 For directory, first found image inside directory will be assumed to be poster.

-For posters, files with the following extensions are accepted: JPG, JPEG, PNG.
+Poster (image) files with the following extensions are accepted: JPG, JPEG, PNG.

 #  HOW TO COMPILE